mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 In the code snippet above, function `add` accepts parameter `x` and the second, anonymous, function accepts the parameter `y`.
 There is no function here that accepts two parameters.

-So, based on what we have said so far, in Haskell we should be able to call `add` function with only one parameter and get a function, right?
+So, based on what we have said so far, in Haskell we should be able to call the `add` function with only one parameter and get a function, right?

 Let's try that in `ghci`: